What to Expect

 Sessions are typically 50–55 minutes.
 Some clients choose extended 75–90 minute sessions for deeper work.

-Emotional regulation
+Emotional regulation and reducing internal overwhelm

-Trauma processing
+Trauma processing (including EMDR)

-Identity transitions
+Identity and life transitions

-What sessions are like
+What sessions feel like

 Pace and progress